Skip to Content

 Legal Practice Competitions

-Seton Hall sponsors teams of students for both interscholastic intra-school competitions focused on areas such as appellate advocacy, mock trial, and international moot court.
+Seton Hall sponsors teams of students for both interscholastic and intra-school competitions focused on areas such as appellate advocacy, mock trial, and international moot court.
 Participating in these competitions is an excellent way for students to gain additional hands-on experience.

 Intra-School Competitions